i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 Notes
 `````
-- For multiple clients, encrypted format is probably like GPG/OpenPGP does.
-  Asymmetrically encrypt a symmetric key for each recipient.
-Data is decrypted
-  with that asymmetric key.
-See e.g. [RFC-4880-S5.1]_ IF we can find an
-  algorithm that's small and fast.

-  - Can we use a shortened version of our current ElGamal, which is 222 bytes
-    in and 514 bytes out?
-That's a little long for each record.

-- For a single client, we could just ElG encrypt the whole leaseset, 514 bytes
-  isn't so bad.

-- If we want to specify the encryption format in the clear, we could have an
-  identifier just before the encrypted data, or in the flags.

 - A service using encrypted leasesets would publish the encrypted version to the
   floodfills.
 However, for efficiency, it would send unencrypted leasesets to